Thank you for your interest in our Surgical Critical Care and Acute Care Surgery Program!

 We have multiple education opportunities for fellows:

-- Core curriculum – faculty experts give lectures on curated topics, chosen to align with topics covered on the SCC board exam
+- Faculty experts give lectures on curated topics, chosen to align with topics covered on the SCC board exam

 - Journal club – once a month, the SCC fellow discusses an article or articles in an informal setting with SCC faculty, residents, and other critical care fellows.